Here’s what pedestrians hit by cars need to know to get the compensation they deserve from the at-fault driver’s insurance company.

 Common Causes of Pedestrian Accidents

-- Failure to yield to a pedestrian
+- Failing to yield to a pedestrian

-- Failing to obey the posted speed limit
+- Failing to obey traffic signals

 - Ignoring a traffic signal

-- Walking outside of crosswalk markings
+- Walking outside of crosswalks

 - Failing to walk on the sidewalk

-Secondary injuries happen when the force of the impact propels the pedestrian into another solid object.
+Secondary injuries happen when the pedestrian is hit so hard they are thrown into another solid object.
 For example, the initial impact broke the pedestrian’s leg, but the force of the impact flung him against a wall and fractured his skull.

 Injuries most common to pedestrians are: